Marko Pejić

-Marko Pejić (born 24 February 1995 in Zagreb) is a Croatian football player who plays for Lithuanian side FK Kauno Žalgiris.
+Marko Pejić (born 24 February 1995 in Zagreb) is a Croatian football player.

 Club career

 Marko passed the football school of GNK Dinamo academy.
 His first senior club was Italian club A.C.
 Siena.
 Season later he returned to Croatia and signed for NK Sesvete.
 On 26 January 2015 he signed a contract with HNK Hajduk until summer 2018.

 In January 2017, Pejić joined Austrian club FK Austria Wien.
 At the end of 2017, he was relegated to the club's second team which he played for until the summer 2019, where his contract expired.
 On 3 October 2019, he joined Slovenian club FC Koper on a contract for the rest of the season.